mintproject/model-catalog-python-api-client/docs/example.md

 <script id="asciicast-301392" src="https://asciinema.org/a/301392.js" async></script>

 ### Running a Setup
-The followung movie shows how to execute a Model Configuration Setup from the command line:
+The following movie shows how to execute a Model Configuration Setup from the command line:

 <script id="asciicast-301391" src="https://asciinema.org/a/301391.js" async></script>